The iSimangaliso Wetland Park World Heritage Site is home to a remarkable number of recorded bat species, with at least 28 documented to date.

 You also might like: 7 Reasons to Visit iSimangaliso Wetland Park

 Two different species are found in the caves just north of Mission Rocks along the Eastern Shores of iSimangaliso.

 Xander Combrink, now Senior Lecturer in Nature Conservation at the Tshwane University of Technology, worked for Ezemvelo KZN Wildlife Scientific Services for 13 years in iSimangaliso.
-He revealed some interesting facts about the bat species found in the Park to us.
+He revealed some interesting facts about bat species that are found in the Park.

 The most common bat species found in the well-known Mission Rocks bat cave is the Egyptian Fruit Bat (Rousettus aegyptiacus).
 The abundance in bat cave seems to vary greatly between seasons (5000 have been estimated in winter decreasing to less than 300 in summer) due to their migratory movements to caves in the Tzaneen area of Limpopo for the summer breeding season.
 Interestingly, this is the only of the four species of fruit bats in South Africa that echolocate (repetitive calls while flying and listening to the returning echoes to build up a “sound” map of their surroundings) by tongue clicks.